-Another non-electric method for a winter watering system in a milder climate is to simply fill a deep, black tub with water and place it in a sunny spot.
-The black tub will absorb the heat from the sun and will keep it from freezing.
+Another nonelectric method for a winter watering system in a milder climate is to simply fill a deep, black tub with water and place it in a sunny spot.
+The black tub absorbs the heat from the sun and keeps it from freezing.

 3. Electric Waterers

-A submersible birdbath warmer plugged into a ground fault interrupter (“GFI”) outlet can be placed inside the reservoir of a non-electric bell waterer or inside of a basin of water and will keep the water warm on nights when the temperature drops below freezing.
+A submersible birdbath warmer plugged into a ground fault interrupter (also called GFI) outlet can be placed inside the reservoir of a nonelectric bell waterer or inside a basin of water to keep the water warm on nights when the temperature drops below freezing.

 A heated pet dish is also a great option within this price range.

-Although commercial heated bases are available for use with metal chicken fountains, they’re often slippery and can cause the fountain to tip over and spill.
-For minimal cost and just a little bit of elbow grease, you can build a much sturdier heater from a cinder block.
+Although commercial heated bases are available for use with metal chicken fountains, sometimes they’re slippery and can cause the fountain to tip over and spill.
+For minimal cost and just a little bit of effort, you can build a much sturdier heater from a cinder block.

-Attach a light bulb to the inside of the cinderblock by threading the lightbulb housing through a hole drilled inside of the block or by attaching it to a piece of plywood mounted underneath the cinderblock.
-As seen in this example, place a stepping stone on top of the cinder block to create a level surface for your chicken waterer to sit on.
-The light bulb will emit enough heat to warm the cinder block, keeping the water fluid.
-The rough texture of the cinder block has the added benefit of keeping the waterer from sliding off of the base.
+Place a paving stone on top of the cinder block to create a level base for your chicken waterer.
+The light bulb emits enough heat to warm the cinder block, keeping the water fluid.
+The rough texture of the paving stone has the added benefit of keeping the waterer from sliding off of the base.

-If you already use a pipe and nipple style chicken waterer, winterize it by wrapping it first with heat tape, followed by a layer of foam insulation.
-Here’s an excellent example.
+Bonus Tip: You can winterize a pipe-and-nipple style chicken waterer by wrapping it first with heat tape, followed by a layer of foam insulation.